knxldge/Bootcamp-Projects/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting outside threats to the network.
 What aspect of security do load balancers protect?
 What is the advantage of a jump box?

-		- Load Balancers Protect the high amount of incoming traffic to your webservers.
+-Load Balancers Protect the high amount of incoming traffic to your webservers.
 Load Balancer will distribute traffic evenly between available servers.
-			The advantage of the jump box is that its able to access and manage a device/VMware in a separate security zone. within this Project 1 (Ability to access 3x Web Servers + 1x ELK Server)
+	- The advantage of the jump box is that its able to access and manage a device/VMware in a separate security zone. within this Project 1 (Ability to access 3x Web Servers + 1x ELK Server)
 FINRU
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the availability and system integrity